DevExpress/dotnet-eud/interface-elements-for-web/articles/diagram/page-and-view-settings.md

 * Drag a side/bottom scroll bar to scroll a page vertically/horizontally.

-* Hold Space and drag a diagram page to scroll it in any direction.
+* Hold Space and drag a diagram page to pan it in any direction.

     ![Scroll a Page](../../images/diagram-scroll-page.gif)